 As much as I love my slow cooker, sometimes I get stuck in a routine of making the same old crockpot recipes.

 Monday is chili, Tuesday is chicken soup, Wednesday is pulled pork, etc.

 Don’t get me wrong, they’re tried and true and always winners.

-But I wanted to try something new this winter, and it wasn’t hard to find a long list of amazing recipes.
+But I wanted to try some new crock pot meals, and it wasn’t hard to find a long list of amazing recipes.

-The only hard part was cutting it down to 30!
+The only hard part was cutting it down to 30 dinner ideas!
 From chicken and dumplings to soup to lasagna, these are the best crockpot recipes around!